syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-AWS-Lambda.md

 Step 9: Create a new AWS profile in the Upload Lambda Function Window.
 After creating the profile, add a name for the Lambda function to publish.
 Then, click **Next**.
 ![Upload Lambda Function](GettingStarted_images/Upload-Lampda.png)

-Step 10: In the Advanced Function Details window, specify the **Role Name** as based on AWS Managed policy.
-After selecting the role, click the **Upload** button to deploy your application.
+Step 10: In the Advanced Function Details window, specify the **Role Name** based on AWS Managed policy.
+After selecting the role, click **Upload** to deploy your application.
 ![Advance Function Details](GettingStarted_images/Advanced-AWS.png)

-Step 11: After deploying the application, you can see the published Lambda function in **AWS console**.
+Step 11: See the published Lambda function in the **AWS console** after deploying the application.
 ![After deploying the application](GettingStarted_images/Function.png)

-Step 12: Edit Memory size and Timeout as maximum in Basic settings of the AWS Lambda function.
+Step 12: Edit the Memory size and Timeout as maximum in Basic settings of the AWS Lambda function.
 ![AWS Lambda Function](GettingStarted_images/Basic-Settings.png)